NietoDeveloper/AccountantsLA-Example/README.md

 ## Overview

-This application showcases a foundational React front-end component for
+ application showcases a foundational React front-end component for